 - Dining services or restaurant manager

-The U.S. Bureau of Labor Statistics (BLS) reported modest upticks in employment opportunities for travel agents and lodging managers from 2014-2024.
-Meeting and event planners were expected to see a 10% increase in employment opportunities during that time, which is faster than average.
+The U.S. Bureau of Labor Statistics (BLS) reported a decline in employment opportunities for travel agents, and little to no growth in employment for lodging managers from 2018-2028.
+Meeting and event planners were expected to see a 7% increase in employment opportunities during that time, which is faster than average.

 Continuing Education Information